oroinc/documentation/user_guide/access_oro/index.rst

 .. caution::

     It is strictly recommended to change your password immediately after the first login.
-You can learn how to do it in the :ref:`Changing Your Password section<user-guide-getting-started-profile-password>` below.
+You can learn how to do it, see the :ref:`Changing Your Password section <doc-my-user-actions-change-password>` topic.

 If you have forgotten the credentials, click the *"Forgot your password?"* link and follow the wizard to restore them.